jllllll/llama-cpp-python-cuBLAS-wheels/workflows.md

   - This workflow builds CPU-only wheels for all of the CPU configurations supported by the other workflows.
   - It was made because the wheels in the main repo are only built to support the default configuration of `AVX2`.

-These workflows, and their dependents, were recently optimized to significantly reduce run times from 6 hours for the longest down to around 2 hours.
+~~These workflows, and their dependents, were recently optimized to significantly reduce run times from 6 hours for the longest down to around 2 hours.~~
+Workflow optimizations have been made incompatible with llama-cpp-python 0.2.X+ due to abetlen switching the build backend to one that does not support modifications of the build process.
+Copies of the optimized workflows can be found in the `old_workflows` directory.

 Renamed package workflows
 ----